confluentinc/kafka-images/local/README.md

 # Confluent Community Docker Image for Apache Kafka and Kafka Rest

-Docker image for deploying and running the Community Version of Kafka alongwith Kafka Rest Proxy.
+Docker image for deploying and running the Community Version of Kafka alongwith Kafka Rest Proxy for local development only.

 ## Using the image